 Draining the coolant from radiator

 Disconnect your battery so that you do not have any circuitry problems.
 Place a drain valve underneath your car and position them for draining.
-Once the anti-freeze has filled the pan you can reconnect the valves back to their original position.
+Once the anti-freeze has filled the pan, you can reconnect the valves back to their original position.

 Transporting coolant

 Disposal of the coolant is a procedure you can do at home but if you find the task burdensome and laden with risks you may want to drive your car to an auto shop.
 Most mechanics offer safe anti-freeze flushing and disposal.
-You can do this for every 50,000 miles but your car manual should be your guide.
+You can do this for every 50,000 miles, but your car manual should be your guide.

 You may find yourself replacing your anti-freeze sooner if you are experiencing leaks.
 One of the first symptoms of leaking coolant is that you find a colorful liquid beneath your car hood.
-This is later followed with a rise in engine temperature.
+This is later followed by a rise in engine temperature.
 If not replaced immediately you will have an overheating engine.

 Conclusion